 All students receive a developmental screening within the first 90 days of school attendance.
-Hearing, speech and language screening assessments are provided annually for 3-5 year olds at no additional charge.
-Four and five year olds receive free annual vision screening.
+Hearing, speech and language screening assessments are provided annually for 3-5-year-olds at no additional charge through the UTD teaching clinics.
 All screening results are shared with parents.
+Child Care Licensing requires four- and five-year-old's have an annual vision screening, please provide documentation from your child's well check visit.